SantiagoFan/docker-elk/README.md

     cluster.name: my-cluster
 ```

-Please refer to the following documentation page for more details about how to configure Elasticsearch inside Docker
+Please refer to the following documentation page for more details about 如何配置 Elasticsearch inside Docker
 containers: [Install Elasticsearch with Docker][es-docker].

-### How to configure Kibana
+### 如何配置 Kibana

 The Kibana default configuration is stored in [`kibana/config/kibana.yml`][config-kbn].

 It is also possible to map the entire `config` directory instead of a single file.

-Please refer to the following documentation page for more details about how to configure Kibana inside Docker
+Please refer to the following documentation page for more details about 如何配置 Kibana inside Docker
 containers: [Install Kibana with Docker][kbn-docker].

-### How to configure Logstash
+### 如何配置 Logstash

 The Logstash configuration is stored in [`logstash/config/logstash.yml`][config-ls].

 It is also possible to map the entire `config` directory instead of a single file, however you must be aware that
 Logstash will be expecting a [`log4j2.properties`][log4j-props] file for its own logging.

-Please refer to the following documentation page for more details about how to configure Logstash inside Docker
+Please refer to the following documentation page for more details about 如何配置 Logstash inside Docker
 containers: [Configuring Logstash for Docker][ls-docker].

 ### How to disable paid features